In this article you will find:

 The last of the ways to set the right price comes directly from the customer.
 The Internet is also a good channel for offering premium products, for which recipients are willing to pay more.
 If you want to create an offer for such a group, you should start by properly identifying the group of target customers and getting to know them in depth.
 The analysis should lead to a determination of what features the product should have in order to resonate with the values important to the specific target group.

 - The premium category is not necessarily immediately goods made of raw material of unparalleled quality.
 Uniqueness can be imparted by design, the way it is packaged, the gadgets included, or a custom shipping method.
-The impression of exclusivity is also increased by limited editions or linking the store brand to a person with a strong personal brand in the group we care about reaching," explains Lukasz Kozlowski of the Shoper platform, which offers comprehensive software for online stores.
+The impression of exclusivity is also increased by limited editions or linking the store's brand to a person with a strong personal brand in the group we care to reach," explains Lukasz Kozlowski of the platform Shoper, which offers comprehensive software for online stores.

 For premium products, the classic demand curve behaves inversely to the textbook charts.
 Sometimes setting a price higher than the market price results in increased interest in the product.
 This is because customers may conclude that since its higher price also means higher quality.
 This happens in the case of products that are important to them, such as accessories related to their favorite hobby, through the acquisition of which they gain a sense of development in this field.